input-output-hk/auth-keys-hub/README.md

 ## Warning

-* Please note that this will grant access to ANY user on the machine, as long as that user exists!
-  That means there is no additional verification needed to become root!
-  While we may provide a way to explicitly map machine users to github users in the future, this hasn't been a requirement for our use-case and thus not implemented.
+* If you do not specify local users in your configuration, access will be granted to any requested user including root!

 * The code in this project has not been audited by any third party yet.

 * For the org/team/project/group functionality, the GitHub or GitLab API is queried.
 While we can obtain up to 100 user names per query, given large enough teams and use of the same API key across a lot of machines, this may end up exhausting your quota.

 * Refreshes happen every hour by default, but can be configured using the `--ttl` and `--force` flags.
 Depending on that, there may be some time between removing a user from a team and it actually taking effect.
+However, this can be used to alleviate quota issues.

+* Authorized keys are written to /run/auth-keys-hub by default.
+This leads to them being deleted on reboot on most setups.
+  If that is an issue for you, change the location.

 ## Building